y-vasyunin/collinear-points-app/README.md

 ## Problem description

-Given a set of feature points in the bidimensional plane, determine every line that contains at least N or more collinear points (point coordinate in integer values).
+Given a set of feature points in the bi-dimensional plane, determine every line that contains at least N or more collinear points (point coordinate in integer values).

 ![Testing plot](resources/testing_plot.png)